Last updated on August 23, 2026

 Takeaway

-The median rent for all rentals in East Syracuse, East Syracuse, NY is equal to the median rent in Liverpool, Liverpool, NY.
+The median rent for all rentals in East Syracuse, East Syracuse, NY is 6% lower than the median rent in Liverpool, Liverpool, NY.

 Discover rentals in East Syracuse, East Syracuse, NY